'Future of the Dem Party' Ocasio-Cortez Just Said ICE Freely Molests Women

-In a response to Katie Pavlich this morning, Ocasio-Cortez just made horrible dishonest comments about ICE.
+In a response to Katie Pavlich this morning, Ocasio-Cortez just made a horrible, dishonest comment about ICE.

 After the last remaining NAZI in the US was deported, Ms. Pavlich tweeted, “